The Get Key path

 3. You'll see the GitQi toolbar appear at the top of the page.

-4. Click Select Folder and choose your my-site/ folder.
+4. Click Select Folder in the toolbar and choose your my-pro-site/ folder.
 This links GitQi to your files so changes save automatically as you edit.

 Done when